jiqing112/Gnome-Global-AppMenu/README.md

 This extension is [free software](LICENSE) and integrates the **Global Menu** (**Application Menu** and **Menu Bar**) support into the Gnome Shell desktop.
-It's based on the [patches](https://bugzilla.gnome.org/show_bug.cgi?id=652122) made by [Giovanni Campagna](https://gitlab.gnome.org/gcampagna) and also used the same idea of the [Gnome Shell Extension](https://github.com/ubuntu/gnome-shell-extension-appindicator) made by [@rgcjonas](https://github.com/rgcjonas) (with is now part of the ubuntu code).
+It's based on the [patches](https://bugzilla.gnome.org/show_bug.cgi?id=652122) made by [Giovanni Campagna](https://gitlab.gnome.org/gcampagna) and also used the same idea of the [Gnome Shell Extension AppIndicator](https://github.com/ubuntu/gnome-shell-extension-appindicator) made by [@rgcjonas](https://github.com/rgcjonas) (which is now part of the ubuntu code).

 **Warning:** This is a not official third-party extension.
 We also don't want donations as we work only for users, not for companies or communities that receive money or donations.<br />